Regular HEAP

 The PIPP Plus Program is a long-term solution to maintaining home energy services.
 The program helps income eligible households maintain their gas and electric services by paying their utility company a percentage of their household income.

-PIPP+ payment amounts remain the same year-round and households who make their payments on-time and in-full each month will have 1/24th of their monthly arrearages and rest of that month's bills forgiven.
+PIPP+ payment amounts remain the same year-round and households who make their payments on-time and in-full each month will have 1/24th of their monthly arrearages and remainder of that month's bills forgiven.

-To be eligible for PIPP Plus, customers must have a household income at or below 150 percent of the federal poverty guidelines and they are required to re-verify household income annually or as income changes throughout the year.
+To be eligible for PIPP Plus, customers must have a household income at or below 150% of the federal poverty guidelines and they are required to re-verify household income annually or as income changes throughout the year.

-In Stark County, we experience the hottest months of the year during July and August and the heat really affects senior citizens and those with serious medical conditions.
+In Stark County, we experience the hottest months of the year during July and August, and the heat really affects senior citizens and those with serious medical conditions.
 Our Summer Crisis Program provides electric-only utility assistance to households with an elderly member (60 yrs. or older) and to households who provide physician documentation that cooling assistance is needed for a member’s health.
-The program duration is typically from July 1 through August 31 however the start date and benefit are determined annually by the Ohio Development Services Agency and are published in June.
+The program duration is typically from July 1st through August 31st; however, the start date and benefits are determined annually by the Ohio Development Services Agency and are published in June.

 Appointment Scheduling

-For all of our programs, after successfully scheduling an appointment, we strongly encourage households to pick up, complete and return a “Packet” at/to the SCCAA HEAP Webster Square drop-box location only (1370 Market Avenue North) prior to actual appointment.
+For all of our programs, after successfully scheduling an appointment, we strongly encourage households to pick up, complete, and return a “Packet” at/to the SCCAA HEAP Webster Square drop-box location only (1370 Market Ave.
+N.) prior to actual appointment.
 These packets contain all documentation (including signature pages) required for approval and will help expedite application completion during the phone interview.

 Walk-In Policy

-On Thursdays of each week, the first twenty (25) households to get through to the Walk- In hotline will be given a time slot to be seen between 10:15am and 3:45pm on the same day.
+On Thursdays of each week, the first 25 households to get through to the Walk- In hotline will be given a time slot to be seen between 10:15am and 3:45pm on the same day.

-On Fridays of each week, the first twenty (25) households to get through to the Walk-In hotline will be given a time slot to be seen between 10:15am and 3:45pm on the same day.
+On Fridays of each week, the first 25 households to get through to the Walk-In hotline will be given a time slot to be seen between 10:15am and 3:45pm on the same day.

 SCCAA HEAP PROGRAM FEDERAL POVERTY GUIDELINES